RasaHQ/REI/README.md

 REI installs KIND as Kubernetes (k8s) Platform and install RASA rasactl to deploy managed RASA X / OSS on top.

-REI will check Requirments and install for the supported OS:
+REI will check Requirements and install for the supported OS:

 - Docker
 - kubectl